privacybydesign/pbdf-website/pages/en/board.md

    privacybydesign.foundation)

-   Jaap Akkermans has been active for more than 20 years in ICT-consultance.
+   Jaap Akkermans has been active for more than 20 years in ICT-consultancy.
 Before that he was involved with ICT-policy within the government.
 His background is in physics.
-In addition, he studied economics of R&D. Within the foundation is is especially interested in business cases for IRMA.
+In addition, he studied economics of R&D. Within the foundation he is especially interested in business cases for IRMA.

  * **Treasurer**: Sietse Ringers (s.ringers 'at' privacybydesign.foundation)